You may be wondering how to wire outlet with four wires. Before you get started, you may be wondering: why do I have four wires in my outlet?

 You can’t change a three-prong outlet to a four-wire one if the plug has no ground wire.
 You can get ground straps from Amazon, or short pieces of wire are usually available at home improvement stores.
 However, you can’t use a four-wire outlet in a three-prong outlet if you don’t know how to connect it.

 It’s not uncommon to see a three-prong outlet in a 4-wire home.
-This is because the NEC, which regulates electrical systems in the United States, requires all new homes to have four-wire outlets.
+This is because the NEC, which regulates electrical systems in the United States, requires all new homes to have 3-wire outlets.
 However, when the NEC ruled on four-wire outlets, it acknowledged that it might not be practical or cost-effective to replace the outlet and wire in the wall.
-Thus, it allowed homeowners to keep using three-prong outlets and simply replace the four-prong cords on their appliances.
+Thus, it allowed homeowners to keep using three-prong outlets and simply replace the 3-prong cords on their appliances.
 Connecting these two types of cords isn’t difficult if you know how to do it.

 What’s the Difference Between a Three Prong and a Four Prong Electrical Outlet?